ilya-vasiuk/komodo/README.md

 For now it will be simple solution for our DI backend, but in future we should be able to replace it komodo core and basic modules.

+## Issues

+Issues located in [YouTrack](https://heapy.myjetbrains.com/youtrack/issues/KOMODO) since github issues unsound, but you can submit bugs and requests in github issues.

 ## LICENCE

 Komodo is Open Source software released under the Apache 2.0 license.